-Zardes scores twice, US rocks Trinidad 6-0 in Gold Cup
+About face: US routs Trinidad 6-0 in Gold Cup

 The score touched off a flag-waving celebration behind the goal by red-white-and blue clad U.S. fans, who have been anxiously awaiting their team’s chance at some redemption.

-They got a little.
+After a 20-month wait, they got a little.